In certain circumstances, despite conservative treatment, some toenails may require to be removed.

 The exact risks are specific to you and differ for every person.
 Ask your podiatrist to explain how these risks apply to you.

-The procedure costs from £450 for routine cases and includes all dressings and up to 4 follow-up visits – for more complex cases a premium may apply.
-In the unlikely event of painful nail re-growth the procedure can be repeated for a nominal fee of £250 (to cover cost of anaesthetics, sterile dressings and a Surgical Assistant).
+The procedure costs from £500 for routine cases and includes all dressings and up to 4 follow-up visits – for more complex cases a premium may apply.
+In the unlikely event of painful nail re-growth the procedure can be repeated for a nominal fee of £350 (to cover cost of anaesthetics, sterile dressings and a Surgical Assistant).
+If antibiotics are required these will be provided either free of charge or via a Signed Order (only applies to specific antibiotics).

 The Podiatrist is very experienced in this technique and has succeeded where the GP and local hospital has failed!